French coronavirus death toll rises above 30,000

 Friday’s increase compares to an average increase of 15 in the previous seven days.
 In June, France counted on average 34 new deaths per day, in May 143 and in April 695.

-The number of people in hospital with COVID-19 fell by 115 to 7,062, continuing a weeks-long downtrend, and the number of people in intensive care units fell by 16 to 496, the first time the ICU count fell below 500 since mid-March.
-(Reporting by Geert De Clercq Editing by Chris Reese)
+The number of people in hospital with COVID-19 fell by 115 to 7,062, continuing a weeks-long downtrend, and the number of people in intensive care units fell by 16 to 496, the first time the ICU count had fallen below 500 since mid-March.

+The number of confirmed coronavirus infections rose by 658 to 170,752, the third day in a row with more than 600 new infections, compared to an average of 495 over the past 30 days and 527 over the past seven days.

+Reporting by Geert De Clercq; Editing by Chris Reese and Nick Macfie